Prof. Dr. Samina Khalil

 MPhil Scholar of the AERC, University of Karachi, Research Fellow, IBA

-Dr. Hafeez Pasha was the first panelist to comment on the reform strategy and focused on the taxation reforms in the country.
+Dr. Hafeez Pasha commenting on the title of the Reform Agenda of the PIDE for Sustained and Accelerated Growth said that it should be Reform Agenda of the PIDE for Sustained and Accelerated and Inclusive Growth.
+Dr. Pasha focused his discourse on the taxation reforms in the country.
 According to him, it is an absolute necessity for Pakistan to discontinue the separate tax treatment of blocs of income derived as dividends and interest from financial instruments.
-He suggested that the sources of income should be clubbed as part of total income and the taxes deducted at source be converted into regular withholding/advance taxes as Pakistan is the only country treating income into separate blocs in the region, which makes spaces for loopholes in the system and makes taxing complicated.
+He suggested that the sources of income should be clubbed as part of total income and the taxes deducted at source be converted into regular withholding / advance taxes as Pakistan is the only country treating income into separate blocs in the region, which makes spaces for loopholes in the system and makes taxing complicated.
 He believes that the way forward for Pakistan’s taxation was progressive taxing.
-Dr. Pasha extensively talked about the benefits of making the tax system more progressive, removing the tax breaks, tax giveaways and concessions to the upper-income groups and making the tax system a much simpler, transparent and user friendly.
+Dr. Pasha extensively talked about the benefits of making the tax system more progressive, removing the tax breaks, tax give aways and concessions to the upper-income groups and making the tax system a much simpler, transparent and user friendly.
 Dr. Pasha also showed his concern for issues including the large number of unemployed idle youth, which pushed the youth into totalitarianism and populism and the national asset of the country was going to a total waste.
 According to him, the only way for growth to be sustainable in this country was for it to be inclusive in all its way.

 Speaking briefly, Dr. Pervaiz Tahir advocated the ideas presented by Dr. Pasha and commented that once ahead of countries like South Korea and Malaysia, Pakistan now is lagging behind Bangladesh which was a part of this country once.
 This shows how much Pakistan had regressed.
 He suggested the budget was majorly spent on interest and the securities which shows the priorities of the country.
 The institutions responsible for the growth in the country neither had the capacity nor had the desire to listen to advice.
 According to Dr. Tahir, sustainable growth is difficult for Pakistan as Pakistan’s growth has never been inclusive.
 He believes that the gap is in thinking, in politics which needs to be fixed for the growth to sustain the country.

-Ms. Sarah Nizamani, providing the youth perspective on the strategy identified four areas which were an absolute necessity for the rapid growth in the country.
-She first chose to talk about women’s inclusion in Pakistan’s economy.
+Ms. Sarah Nizamani, providing the youth perspective on the strategy identified some areas which were an absolute necessity for the rapid growth in the country.
 Advocating the case of women in the country, she identified that despite being half the population in the country, women were barely any part of Pakistan’s formal economy.
-According to her, for rapid growth, active and well thought policies are needed to target the active participation for women in the economy with support for motherhood, safety and security for women.
 The second issue she raised was related to agriculture.
 Despite the government’s famous claims of diverting enormous attention to agriculture, Roshan Digital Account has options to invest in Bonds, real estate and stock market but not agriculture.
-Similarly, whenever, physical infrastructure of Pakistan is discussed, infrastructure includes power sector, roads, ports, and sewage etc. but not irrigation and drainage which is arguably the most important physical infrastructure of Pakistan.
 The third thing she talked about was the tax on freelancing as the country’s youth is unemployed in large numbers and in the recently published report by Pioneer, Pakistan has been ranked at 4th at freelancing, well above India and Bangladesh while Bangladesh has already exempted the freelancing tax to promote the industry.
-She suggested that like Bangladesh, Pakistan must consider exempting freelancers from taxation unless basic services like increased device ownership, better connectivity and a direct financial service for payment are ensured.
-She also talked about relevant policy actions for reducing covid vaccination hesitancy as economic growth and spread of covid were clearly related in the post pandemic world.